PETER GLENSHAW, CHAIR

 Peter has lived in Lyme with Elizabeth Glenshaw and their three children since 2000.
 He has nearly 30 years of experience in higher education and health care as as an administrator, fundraiser, and communications professional.
 He has long-standing interest and experience in the development of new organizations and approaches to challenging social issues.
 Peter served six years on the Lyme School Board and was its Chair for three years, and served one term as a Trustee of the Trust Funds in Lyme.

-Kristin and her husband Bryan moved to Lyme in 1998.
-Kristin is Associate Director of Admissions at the Tuck School of Business at Dartmouth, and has also served as Director of Career Services at the Thayer School of Engineering and Assistant Director for Dartmouth's undergraduate Career Services office.
-Prior to moving to NH, Kristin worked in human resources for General Electric, and student affairs and career services for Georgetown University and the University of Virginia.
-She received a Bachelor's in Foreign Service and a Master's in English from Georgetown and a Master's in Counselor Education from UVA.
-Kristin has served on the boards for the Hampshire Cooperative Nursery School and Lyme Nursery School, Bryan is a long-time member of the Lyme Fire Department, and both are dedicated volunteers for the Lyme School.
-She and Bryan have three children.
+Kristin and her husband Bryan moved to Lyme in 1998, raising three children here.
+Kristin is the Director of Volunteer Services at Dartmouth-Hitchcock Medical Center, having previously served in admissions at the Tuck School of Business at Dartmouth, and in career services at Dartmouth.
+She has also worked in human resources for GE and student affairs and career services for Georgetown University and the University of Virginia.
+Kristin has served on the boards for the Hampshire Cooperative Nursery School and Lyme Nursery School and volunteered for the Lyme School.

 Mant Copeland and his wife, Nancy, have lived in Lyme since he graduated from Tuck in 1987.
 Until recently Mant served as CFO for WICOR Americas Inc., a subsidiary of WICOR AG of Switzerland.
 Their two children grew up in Lyme and attended the Lyme School.
 Mant served three terms on the Budget Committee and was an original member of the Lyme Recycling Committee, which started recycling on a voluntary basis and applied for the Foundation’s very first grant.
 He coached in the Ford Sayre ski program, and Lyme baseball and soccer for 10 years.
 Mant was also on the Lyme School Board, and treasurer of Friends of Hanover Lacrosse for several years.